-These days, DJ hardware is integrated with specific software, which makes configuring a controller’s settings simple while also allowing the newbie to experiment and create their own beats.
+These days, DJ hardware is integrated with specific software, which makes configuring a controller’s settings simple while also allowing the beginner to experiment and create their own beats.

-While the DJ controller will allow the user to manipulate their app or software seamlessly, the software is really what runs the show in the world of DJing.
+While the DJ controller will allow the user to seamlessly manipulate tracks, the software is really what runs the show in the world of DJing.

 When you shop for DJing software, you’ll find that there are many options available and most will include similar functions.
-Basically, when choosing a software program, you’ll need to consider the controller’s capabilities in terms of how well it can handle each certain software program and check out the software’s user interface.
+Basically, you’ll need to consider the controller’s capabilities in terms of how well it can handle each certain software and check out the user interface.

 How DJing Software Works

-While the DJ controller is what allows the user to manipulate the app or software program seamlessly, the software is what has revolutionized the DJing world.
-The software handles all of the important tasks that allow the DJ to manipulate their music files.
+While the DJ controller is what allows the user to manipulate the app or DJ software seamlessly, this is what has revolutionized the DJing world.
+It handles all of the important tasks that allow the DJ to manipulate their music files.

-If you’ve decided to go with an all in one DJ controller, then choosing the right software program will be the next important step.
-All controllers will come with software.
-But the included software is usually a smaller version of the full-blown DJing programs.
+If you’ve decided to go with an all in one DJ controller, then choosing the right software will be the next important step.
+All DJ controllers will come with it.
+But the included DJ software is usually a smaller version of the full-blown DJing programs.